hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 ```

-Let's try this on our data and see whether we have metadata information for all samples in our expression data.
-We'll start by creating two vectors; one with the `rownames` of the metadata and `colnames` of the RPKM data.
+Let's try this on our genomic data, and see whether we have metadata information for all samples in our expression data.
+We'll start by creating two vectors: one is the `rownames` of the metadata, and one is the `colnames` of the RPKM data.
 These are base functions in R which allow you to extract the row and column names as a vector:

 ```r
 x <- rownames(metadata)